IzzySoft/Frepp/README.md

   with my own (with a little more than 300 apps in), where speed and processing-time seem acceptable.
-* While it will not work with a remote repository, it will work with just the `index.xml` downloaded – with a few limitations: as the `.apk` files are not there then, their timestamps cannot be evaluated for the last-built-time, and since the categories.txt won't be available, it cannot be evaluated either).
-  A quick test with F-Droid's own `index.xml` (1,700+ apps) showed speed still seems reasonable.
+* While it will not work with a remote repository, it will work with just the `index.xml` (or 'index-v1.json') downloaded – with a few limitations: as the `.apk` files are not there then, their timestamps cannot be evaluated for the last-built-time, and since the categories.txt won't be available, it cannot be evaluated either).
+A quick test with F-Droid's own `index.xml` (1,800+ apps) showed speed still seems reasonable.
 * Special addendum: If e.g. with a major update of fdroidserver, its app cache might get rebuild, that means the date an app was added to the repo gets lost.
   To take caution for that, you can keep that in the `Maintainer Notes` block